OpenAPC/openapc-de/data/offsetting/README.md

 ## Overview

-This dataset contains information on 5,715 articles.
-The following table shows the article distribution over institutions.
+This dataset contains information on 5,715 articles, the following table shows the article distribution over institutions.
+The data can also be inspected as a [treemap visualisation](http://treemaps.intact-project.org/apcdata/offsetting).

 |Institution                                                      | Articles|